Lereste/CRUD-Post-UI/README.md

 - `Click`: Go to detail page and show detail of clicked post.
 - `Edit button click`: Go to edit page and populate detail of clicked post to form.
-- `Remove button click`: Show confirmation to remove?
-If yes, remove it.
+- `Remove button click`: Show a modal confirmation to remove?
+If yes, remove it and show a toast with message `Remove post successfully`.
 Otherwise, do nothing :P

 ## :heavy_plus_sign: Add/Edit post page